-Students may use Patriot Web to make any changes to their address.
-Address change requests, which must include the student's name, Mason G number, phone number, new address, and signature, may also be faxed to the Office of the University Registrar at 703-993-4668.
+You may use Patriot Web to make any changes to your address.
+Address change requests, which must include your name, Mason G number, phone number, new address, and signature, may also be faxed to the Office of the University Registrar at 703-993-4668.